rerun/rerun/README.md

 It provides listing via the tab key.

 Type `rerun` and then the tab key.
-The shell will generate the `-m` option and then a list of existing modules.
+The shell will generate a list of existing modules.

     $ rerun[TAB][TAB]